genarorg/next-js-test/README.md

 5. Repeat step #1
 6. Only the catch-all route is matched, with no flash of content.

-We have reviewed the documented [caveats](https://nextjs.org/docs/routing/dynamic-routes#caveats) section and client-side transitions work as described.
+We have reviewed the documented [caveats](https://nextjs.org/docs/routing/dynamic-routes#caveats) section and client-side transitions work as described, but it is unclear how/why the dynamic route handles a path not specified by `getStaticPaths`since we are setting `fallback` to `false`.

+## Expected Behavior
+1. Using rewrites should not affect routing behavior, no matter if we use client-side transitions or directly navigate to a path.
-It is unclear how/why the dynamic route handles a path not specified by `getStaticPaths`since we are setting `fallback` to `false`.
-Under this setup we would expect for **path #2** to be handled only by catch-all route, and **path #1** only by the dynamic route.
+2. Under this setup we would expect for **path #2** to be handled only by catch-all route, and **path #1** only by the dynamic route.